 Everyone has a responsibility to take steps to keep our water resources clean.
 Please do your part to keep our surface waters clean!
 Here are some things you can do to help:

 Never dump used motor oil, antifreeze, paint, etc. into storm drain inlets or ditches and ponds.
-If you see a neighbor or someone doing this, report it to the city at once by calling the City Engineer at 763-767-6465 or call the police at 911.
+If you see a neighbor or someone doing this, report it to the city immediately by calling the City Engineering Division at 763-767-6479 or call the police at 911.

-Keep lawn fertilizer off your driveway and street as it will run directly to the storm drain system and into the surface water system.
+Keep lawn fertilizer off your driveway and the street as it will run directly to the storm drain system, which harms our local waters.

 Never dump leaves and grass clippings into ditches.
-They plug the drainage system and add to impaired water quality.
-The Anoka County Compost Site is located at 133rd Avenue and Hanson Boulevard.
+This plugs up the drainage system and again, impairs water quality.
+The Anoka County Compost Site is located at 133rd Avenue and Hanson Boulevard and is a great place to take your excess leaves and grass clippings.
+Or you can pay for a yard waste service through your garbage hauler.

 Runoff From City Roads

-City Ordinance requires you to pave your driveway if it is still gravel or dirt.
-Unpaved areas erode into the street and the soils get to the storm drain system where they plug the system and fill pond areas.
+City Ordinance requires paved driveways.
+Unpaved areas erode into the street and the soil gets into the storm drain system where it plugs up the system and fill pond areas.

-If you are doing any kind of building addition or landscaping work, keep the dirt from getting on the driveway and street where it will get into the storm drain system.
-If dirt spills onto the street sweep it up and contain it on your site.
+If you are doing any kind of building addition or landscaping work, keep dirt off of the driveway and street where it will get into the storm drain system.
+If dirt spills onto the street, sweep it up and contain it on your site.
 If erosion of soils is a problem, installation of a silt fence may be required along the street to contain the soils on site.